ppetr/telegram-purple/README.md

 ##### Debian / Ubuntu

 We are working on a Debian package!
-Please first check if it's already available to you: `sudo apt-get install telegram-purple`
+Please first check if it's already available to you (see [this Debian bug](https://bugs.debian.org/833793)): `sudo apt-get install telegram-purple`

 If the above works, then you should stop here: It is now installed.